freedomofpress/securedrop/docs/development/virtual_environments.rst

    libvirtd --version
    kvm-ok

-Reinstall Vagrant and install the required plugins for converting and using libvirt boxes:
+Install Vagrant along with the required plugins for converting and using libvirt boxes:

 .. code:: sh